andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 I went back to the domain experts.
 What I thought I could see in the model was right there in the domain.
 It was clear that there were business-level processes (ceremonies even) involved in moving from one context to the next.
 These moves involved significant conceptual (and data-level) changes.
 They had criteria, and ownership was transferred.

 I felt good about this discovery, mainly because it was corellated strongly to the domain reality.
-A year or so later, in a workshop with Albertto Brandolini, he introduced his archetype.
+A year or so later, in a workshop with Alberto Brandolini, he introduced his archetype.
 When I saw it I could immediately recognise it for what it was, and realised there were *many* manifestations.
 I felt satisfied.

 There were relationships - and they were creation-level ones.
 One model could pass control onto a downstream model, and create that downstream model in the process.